The Ultimate Guide to Homeowners Insurance

 Homeowners insurance policies differ by which losses are covered, which coverages you choose, and what type of residence you own.
 You choose which policy is best for you, whether it’s a comprehensive policy that covers losses such as fire, hail, smoke, falling objects, vandalism and theft of personal property, or whether it’s a policy that covers only specified losses.
 At Alliance, we always recommend the broader coverages that protect against as many risks as possible, and only write more limited policies in very specific instances.
 And remember, we cover your home for what it would cost to rebuild, not what someone might pay for it.
-We explain this further on our article about Market Value vs Replacement Cost.
+We explain this further in our article about Market Value vs Replacement Cost.

-Common Homeowners Insurance Coverages
+Policy Breakdown: Homeowners Insurance Coverages

-Dwelling — this is the portion of your policy that covers the actual structure (main house).
+Coverage A: Dwelling — this is the portion of your policy that covers the actual structure (main house).
 The cost to replace your home can fluctuate from time to time based on the cost of raw material and labor, and of course, supply and demand.

-Other Structures — this covers any structure on your property that is not permanently attached to your house, like fencing, driveways, sidewalks, and detached buildings like sheds and garages.
+Coverage B: Other Structures — this covers any structure on your property that is not permanently attached to your house, like fencing, driveways, sidewalks, and detached buildings like sheds and garages.
 Usually this coverage is 10% of whatever your Dwelling limit is, but can be increased if you need more coverage.

-Personal Property — this covers all of your personal belongings like clothing, furniture, electronics, and appliances.
+Coverage C: Personal Property — this covers all of your personal belongings like clothing, furniture, electronics, and appliances.
 Basically anything that would fall out of your house if you turned it upside down and shook out the contents.

-Loss of Use — this covers your living expenses if you need to live somewhere else temporarily because your primary home is uninhabitable due to a loss.
+Coverage D: Loss of Use — this covers your living expenses if you need to live somewhere else temporarily because your primary home is uninhabitable due to a loss.

 Medical Expense —this covers medical expenses for guests if they are injured on your property, and in certain cases covers people who are injured off of your property.
 It does not cover health care costs for you or other members of your household.